ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 <br />

-# 2. 2D Convolutional Layer
+# 2. The 2D Convolutional Layer

 **If you had to pick one architecture as the most important in deep learning, it's hard to look past convolution** (see what I did there?).